edasdemirlab/edasdemirlab.github.io/_posts/2022-01-29-new-publication-in-OMEGA.md

 ---
-layout: single

 categories:
   - Publications
 tags:
+  - publication
-  - content
+  - OMEGA
-  - css
+  - multi-objective
-  - edge case
+  - optimization
-  - lists
+  - gurobi
-  - markup
+  - R

 ---

 Our latest paper  entitled "A multi-objective open vehicle routing problem with overbooking: Exact and heuristic solution approaches for an employee transportation problem" that was accepted for publication in the prestigious OMEGA - The International Journal of Management Science is now available online at [here](https://www.sciencedirect.com/science/article/pii/S0305048321001961#!)